-On all projects relative to interstate highways let to contract after January 1, 2016, all signs attached to portable sign supports on and/or adjacent to interstate highways shall be rigid.
+\\\ (Effective on all projects let to contract after January 1, 2016) \\\ interstate highways shall be rigid.
 Fabricate each of these rigid signs from an approved aluminum laminate composite rigid sign substrate approved by the Department.
 Utilization of signs fabricated from roll-up fabric substrates attached to portable sign supports installed on and/or adjacent to interstate highways will no longer be acceptable on projects let to contract after January 1, 2016.